FruityOkapi/README-Generator/README.md

 LINK

-Here is a link to the live site: https://fruityokapi.github.io/README-Generator
+Here is a link to the live site if applicable: N/A

 <!-- Here is a slot to put in screenshots -->